 Mount Rainier, a 14,411-foot-tall glaciated Cascade Volcano, has one of the busiest climbing seasons in the world with over 11,000 climbers attempting to summit each year.
 In 1995, the Climbing Cost Recovery Fee was instituted to meet the National Park's need for the specialized service provided to climbers who make up less than 1% of the park’s total annual visitors.
 This Cost Recovery Fee funds the Mount Rainier Climbing Ranger Program and its mission to provide professional emergency services, mountaineering information, and resource protection for the mountain, while supporting the greater mission of the National Park Service.

 The Climbing Ranger Program consists of a staff of ten seasonal rangers, four lead rangers, and one program manager.
-Main duties include staffing and maintaining the Climbing Information Center and both of the high camps, Camp Muir and Camp Schurman, performing climbing patrols on standard and non-standard routes, providing up-to-date climbing conditions and safety information, management of search and rescue related incidents, and protecting and monitoring the park’s natural resources.
+Main duties include staffing and maintaining the Paradise Wilderness Information Center and both of the high camps, Camp Muir and Camp Schurman, performing climbing patrols on standard and non-standard routes, providing up-to-date climbing conditions and safety information, management of search and rescue related incidents, and protecting and monitoring the park’s natural resources.

 The Climbing Rangers train and maintain competency in five core skills: